COVESA/ifex/README.md

 types of output.
 It uses the [Jinja2 templating language](https://jinja.palletsprojects.com) ([(alt. link)](https://jinja2docs.readthedocs.io/en/stable/)) for most output definitions.

-# Work in progress...
+# Testing it out

 Work in progress!
-For the moment, try:
+This is the usage pattern:

 ```
 usage: vsc_generator.py <input-yaml-file (path)> <output-template-file (name only, not path)>
 ```

-Try this:
+For the moment, try this:
 ```
 python model/vsc_generator.py seats-service.yml simple_overview.tpl
 ```